Call for Applicants: LIFT and imagineNATIVE 15th annual Mentorship Program

 LIFT and imagineNATIVE

-Toronto, November 15, 2017— Are you an Indigenous artist or emerging filmmaker living in or near the GTA?
-Do you have a great idea for a 5-minute short film?
+Toronto, December 13, 2018—Are you an Indigenous filmmaker with a great idea for a 5-minute short film?

-The successful applicant will be provided with a LIFT Production Membership until the end of the imagineNATIVE 2018 Festival and be eligible to enroll in any training workshop offered during their Winter and Spring 2018 calendar (to a maximum $750 value).
-You will have the opportunity to work with LIFT’s knowledgeable staff and a specially selected mentor(s) to help you through the development, production and post-production stages of your project. imagineNATIVE will subsidize some additional costs related to your project and facilitate aspects of your post-production stages.
+The successful applicant will be provided with a LIFT Production Membership until the end of the imagineNATIVE 2019 Festival and will be eligible to enroll in any training workshop offered during LIFT’s Winter and Spring 2019 calendar (to a maximum $750 value).

-Please Note: Projects must be realistic in scope and subject matter as they must be completed and delivered as digital exhibition master by Friday, September 14, 2018.
+Please note: Projects must be realistic in scope and subject matter as they must be completed and

-The participant will receive the opportunity to use LIFT’s extensive 16mm production equipment and facilities for their film.
-As every film is unique, equipment and facilities access will be established in the development phase (past equipment and facilities budgets have ranged from $500–$5,000) at the discretion of LIFT.
+The successful applicant will receive the opportunity to use LIFT’s extensive 16mm production equipment and facilities for their film.
+As every film is unique, equipment and facilities access will be established in the development phase (past equipment and facilities budgets have ranged from $500–$5,000).
 Any additional equipment, facilities, and production costs will be the responsibility of the participant.

 – This call is open to Indigenous (status and non-status First Nations, Métis, Inuit and all international Indigenous Nations) candidates living in or near the Greater Toronto Area (GTA) only